burger menu

 Although flamingos look incredible on their own, seeing a flock of flamingos mirrored in the water surface, is surely breath-taking.

-Coral & Champagne Flamingo together with our Snake Tail
+One of our Flamingo rings together with our Diamond Snake Tail

 Same goes for the rings in the Flamingo Collection.
 They are true stunners on their own, but might have a stronger effect when stacked together with other rings, for instance our snake tails.

-Both the Diamond Snake Tail and the Black Sapphire Snake Tail are great companions to any piece in the Flamingo Collection.
+Both the Diamond Snake Tail and the Snake Tail are great companions to any piece in the Flamingo Collection.